stephengold/Minie/README.md

 ## How to add Minie to an existing project

-Adding Minie to an existing JME3 project should be a simple 6-step process:
+Adding Minie to an existing JME3 project is a 6-step process:

  1. Remove any existing physics libraries which might interfere with Minie.
  2. Add libraries to the classpath.